LeGarrette Blount: Philadelphia Eagles

 On May 17, 2017, the Philadelphia Eagles signed Blount to a one-year, $1.25 million contract with $400,000 guaranteed.
 With incentives, Blount could have earned up to $2.80 million in 2017.

-On September 10, 2017, Blount made his Eagles debut in the season-opening 30–17 victory over the Redskins.
-On the day, he had 14 carries for 46 yards and a one-yard receiving touchdown from quarterback Carson Wentz.
+On September 10, Blount made his Eagles debut in their season-opening 30–17 victory over division rival Washington in which he had 14 carries for 46 yards and a one-yard receiving touchdown from quarterback Carson Wentz.
 The touchdown was the second receiving touchdown of Blount's career.
 In Week 4, against the Los Angeles Chargers, he recorded 136 rushing yards and a 20-yard reception in the 26–24 victory.
-The Eagles had a 13–3 record on the season and Blount finished the season with 766 rushing yards and two touchdowns.
-In the playoffs, Blount had a rushing touchdown against the Atlanta Falcons in the Divisional Round.
-The Eagles won 15–10 and advanced to the NFC Championship.
-He added another touchdown against the Vikings in the NFC Championship Game, as the Eagles advanced to the Super Bowl for the third time in Blount's career.
+This season, the Eagles went 13–3 and Blount finished with 766 rushing yards and two touchdowns.
+In the Divisional Round of the playoffs, Blount had a rushing touchdown against the Atlanta Falcons.
+The Eagles won 15–10 and advanced to the NFC Championship to play Minnesota.
+He added another touchdown against the Vikings in the NFC Championship Game, and the Eagles advanced to the Super Bowl for the third time in Blount's career.

-In Super Bowl LII, Blount rushed for 90 yards, which included a 21-yard touchdown run.
-The Eagles won against his former team, the Patriots, by a score of 41–33, giving Blount his third Super Bowl championship and the Eagles' first in franchise history.
+In Super Bowl LII, Blount rushed for 90 yards, including a 21-yard touchdown run.
+The Eagles defeated his former team, the Patriots, 41–33, giving Blount his third Super Bowl championship and the Eagles' first in the history of their franchise.
 Blount is one of only six players to win back-to-back Super Bowls with different teams along with Ken Norton, Jr., Deion Sanders, LeSean McCoy, former teammate Brandon Browner, and then teammate Chris Long.
 The latter three, along with Blount, won their second Super Bowl of the pair against the team with which they won their first.